chenghanc/Install-NVIDIA-Driver-CUDA-cuDNN-and-OpenCV/README.md

 ## Uninstall Tesseract 3

+If you have installed Tesseract 3, uninstall it by running the following commands

 - Run `sudo make uninstall` in the `Tesseract` folder
 - Remove the `Tesseract` folder
 - Run `sudo rm -rf /usr/share/tesseract-ocr/`

 ## Download Tesseract OCR 5 source file

+Go to the download page and download the lastest released file

 [tesseract-5.0.0-rc1.tar](https://github.com/tesseract-ocr/tesseract/releases)

 ## Pre-requisites

+The following libraries need to be installed

 ```shell
 sudo apt-get install g++